deepg7/Aanchal/README.md

 * If you are happy we display articles which have content regarding self help.
 * If you are sad we dislplay articles which have content to uplift your mood.
 * If you are very upset we display articles which calm you down.(We also provide a 24 hour helpline KIRAN)
-* and at the same time the data gets saved in a database over a period of 30 days over a period of 30 days after which he is offered a evaluation and if his emotional status is above 50% sadness for 2/3rd of the days, the user is advised for getting professional medical help
+* And at the same time the data gets saved in a database over a period of 30 days over a period of 30 days after which he is offered a evaluation and if his emotional status is above 50% sadness for 2/3rd of the days, the user is advised for getting professional medical help
 _________
 ##### Depression

 Depression (major depressive disorder) is a common and serious medical illness that negatively affects how you feel, the way you think and how you act.
 Fortunately, it is also treatable.
 Depression causes feelings of sadness and/or a loss of interest in activities you once enjoyed.
 It can lead to a variety of emotional and physical problems and can decrease your ability to function at work and at home.
 <p> symptoms </p>

-* change in sleep pattern
+* Change in sleep pattern
 * Feeling sad or having a depressed mood
 * Loss of interest or pleasure in activities once enjoyed
 * Changes in appetite — weight loss or gain unrelated to dieting
 * Increase in purposeless physical activity (e.g., inability to sit still, pacing, handwringing) or slowed movements or speech (these actions must be severe enough to be observable by others)
 * Thoughts of death or suicide
-<p>The budget for tackling depression presented by union government is mere 50crores</p>
+<p>The budget for tackling depression presented by union government is mere 50 crores</p>

 ________
 ##### Statistical Analysis